Burmese–Siamese War (1765–1767): Burmese–Siamese War of 1774–1776

+The painting depicts the meeting of a Burmese commander Maha Thiha Thura (right) and his army to Chao Phraya Chakri (Thongduang, later King Buddha Yodfa Chulalok or Rama I of Rattanakosin Kingdom), a Siamese general (left) during the siege of Phitsanulok in December 1775.
+This was during The Burmese–Siamese War (1775–1776).

 Aside from acquiring the lower Tenasserim coast, the Burmese did not achieve their larger objectives of taming Siam and securing their peripheral regions.
 The actual outcome was the opposite.
 The new energetic Siamese leadership was now better able to support rebellions in Lan Na and Lower Burma.
 On the other hand, the Burmese offensive military capability was greatly diminished after two long wars with Siam and China.
 In the following years, Hsinbyushin was totally preoccupied with yet another Chinese invasion.
 While Burma was fighting off Chinese invasions, the new Siamese regime of King Taksin liberated Ayutthaya and took control of nearly all of former Ayutthaya territories with exception of the Tenasserim Coast.

 Burmese invasion and conquest of Ayutthaya drastically changed Siamese geopolitical doctrine.
 Defense against Burma became the main objective of Siamese policies in subsequent Thonburi and Rattanakosin periods.
 Militarily, Siam reformed its own war strategy.
 Instead of passive defensive strategy, Siam focused on 'active defense', defeating enemies at frontiers and periphery rather than taking defensive position at capital, more effective manpower recruitment and mobilization.
 In 1774, Taksin instituted Sak Lek or conscription tattooing on Phrai commoner levies to prevent conscription evasions.
 After 1766–1767, Burmese armies never reached Siamese capitals again.